UnderstandLingBV/Tuktu/README.md

 # Tuktu - Commodity Big Data Analytics
 Tuktu is a big data analytics platform that focuses on ease of use.
-The idea of the platform its users can focus on (business) logic rather than dealing with technical implementation details.
+The idea of the platform is that its users can focus on (business) logic rather than dealing with technical implementation details.
 As such, the core of Tuktu offers a number of focal points.

 - Easy setup and usage
 - Social analytics out-of-the-box